 We also provide search on the scientific keywords that PIs specify when writing the proposals.
 These permit search for data per science topic.
 In addition we create scientific categories from those keywords to easier select entire scientific areas.
-Note that the categories we provide are different from the categories in the OT, in order to keeping them strictly stable in time.
+Note that the categories we provide are different from the categories in the OT: the latter do change from cycle to cycle.

-The maximum recoverable scale and the angular resolution computations use the 5% ile and 80% ile of the projected baseline lengths which is an improvement over previous calculations and also match the way those quantities are computed in the ALMA Observing Tool and during ALMA's quality assurance.
+The maximum recoverable scale and the angular resolution computations use the 5%ile and 80%ile of the projected baseline lengths which is an improvement over previous calculations and also matches the way those quantities are computed in the ALMA Observing Tool and during ALMA's quality assurance.